QuincyB1234/WHSTechNotes/journal.md

 Brainrot has completely changed what people consider humour.
 As time goes on it continues to expand, becoming in a way, modern humour.
 In the past, brainrot wasnt funny but recently it definetly is.
 # December 16, 2024
 Yes, I am looking forward to winter break.
+# January 8, 2025
+1. I enjoyed the freedom since a lot of the time youre abloe to relax.
+2. Theres nothing specififc that I am looking forward to.
+3. Im not really interested in any certifications